blckclov3r/use-postal-ph/README.md

 # use-postal-ph

-A JavaScript/TypeScript library for retrieving postal code, municipality, location, and region information in the Philippines.
+This JavaScript/TypeScript library helps you easily retrieve postal code, municipality, location, and region information in the Philippines.

 ## Installation